Deepknowledge-US/DISARM-dataset/README.md

-# Best practices for improving real-time weapon detection systems in production environments
+# Effective Strategies for Enhancing Real-Time Weapons Detection in Industry

 All the information can be found in the following link: [https://deepknowledge-us.github.io/DISARM-dataset/](https://deepknowledge-us.github.io/DISARM-dataset/).